Code4Community/Code4Community.github.io/tutorials/js.md

 #### For Loops

-These For loops act the same as For loops in Java and other languages.
+JS for loops are also very similar to those in other programming languages.

 ```javascript
 for (var i = 0; i < 10; i++){